miklevin/MikeLev.in/api.md

 print(response.json())
 ```

-# Purpose: Practicing Botify API in Python

-## Technique: Step Through Examples to Build Skills

-### Configuration: Set Up a `config.json` for Input Values

-**How Do You Provide Input?** Create a `config.json` file in your working directory to input values for the scripts.
+# How Do You Provide Input?

+Create a `config.json` file in your working directory to input values for the scripts.
 Start with `"org"`, and add more fields as you go.
 These examples align with Botify’s [Collection Explorer](https://docs.google.com/spreadsheets/d/1A_tqBaJrwgxaBp13nLZidvoOTz4GamiIjMqfNhYRlLY/edit#gid=0).

 ```json
 {